 Data transferred "in" to and "out" of Amazon Elastic Load Balancing is priced equivalent to Amazon EC2.
 Data processed by Amazon Elastic Load Balancing will incur charges in addition to Amazon EC2 data transfer charges.

 EBS-optimized instances enable EC2 instances to fully use the IOPS provisioned on an EBS volume.
-EBS-optimized instances deliver dedicated throughput between Amazon EC2 and Amazon EBS, with options between 500 and 2,000 Megabits per second (Mbps) depending on the instance type used.
+EBS-optimized instances deliver dedicated throughput between Amazon EC2 and Amazon EBS, with options between 500 and 4,000 Megabits per second (Mbps) depending on the instance type used.
 The dedicated throughput minimizes contention between Amazon EBS I/O and other traffic from your EC2 instance, providing the best performance for your EBS volumes.
 EBS-optimized instances are designed for use with both Standard and Provisioned IOPS Amazon EBS volumes.
 When attached to EBS-optimized instances, Provisioned IOPS volumes can achieve single digit millisecond latencies and are designed to deliver within 10% of the provisioned IOPS performance 99.9% of the time.
 Pricing for supported instance types is listed below.
+For C4 instance types, EBS-optimization is enabled by default at no additional cost.

 The hourly price for EBS-Optimized instances is in addition to the hourly usage fee for supported instance types.